bufbuild-ru/docs/docs/bsr/generated-sdks/cargo/index.md

 ## Available plugins

 For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for Rust.To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
 If you find a useful plugin that you think should be added, [file an issue](https://github.com/bufbuild/plugins/issues/new/choose).

-## Related docs

-- Try the [generated SDKs tutorial](../tutorial/) to learn how to generate SDKs from the BSR.